jakearmijo/egen-gitjobs/README.md

   </a>

   <a href='https://elegant-benz-03a0d6.netlify.app/' target='_blank'>
-  <h3 align="center">eGen gitJobs</h3>
+  <h3 align="center">Egen gitJobs</h3>
   </a>

   <p align="center">
-    Hello eGen Team member.
+    Hello Egen Team member.
 Thank you for taking this time to view my application!
-This is my interview assignment for eGen Solution Full Stack Developer- NodeJS/VueJS/ReactJS position.
+This is my interview assignment for Egen Solution Full Stack Developer- NodeJS/VueJS/ReactJS position.
 This project took place over a one-week sprint.
     <br />
     <a href="https://github.com/jakearmijo/egen-gitjobs"><strong>Explore the docs »</strong></a>
     <br />